clamstew/jods/docs/blog/2025-05-03-jods-journey.md

 ## The Beginning: A Short Name on npm

-About a week and a half ago, I decided to claim a short, memorable name on npm — [@jods](https://www.npmjs.com/package/jods) (JSON On Demand Store).
+About two weeks ago, I decided to claim a short, memorable name on npm — [@jods](https://www.npmjs.com/package/jods) (JavaScript Object Dynamics System).
 I had a loose idea about creating a state management library, but nothing concrete.
 I just wanted a name that was easy to remember and type.

 ## Creating a Simple API